-Rummy Nose Tetra (Hemigrammus rhodostomus) Fish Species Profile
+Rummy Nose Tetra (Hemigrammus rhodostomus) Species Profile & Care Guide

 The Rummy-nose tetra is a torpedo-shaped fish, and its body colour is a translucent silvery colour with a greenish tint.
 Iridescent green scales are frequently seen on the fish at the point where the fontanel meets the body, and they have a vibrant red colour nose which is quite striking.
 The tail has a zebra-like design of black and white horizontal stripes.